How Long Is C diff Contagious for?

 How Long Does it Take to Recover from C. diff?

 Treatments with antibiotics usually take about 10 to 14 days, though severe infections with C diff may require intravenous antibiotics or surgery if it has progressed to toxic megacolon to remove the infected part of the colon.
 Usually, a person is considered not contagious once all of their symptoms have subsided and doctors can detect little or no toxin in the patient’s stools.
 It can be hard to say for sure when C diff becomes completely non-contagious as someone who has been previously infected can have reoccurring C. diff.
-However, as long as you have completed your course of treatment and show no more symptoms, your chances of spreading C diff should be extremely low.1
+About 25% of patients treated for C diff have a reoccurrence within 30 days.1